dromotherm/documentation/pages/themis/DLCF/README.md

 All temperature are expressed in °C.

-{% include note.html content="during the off-season, the flow temperature for the cell circuit, with an outside temperature of 20°C, can be raised from 30 to 40°C" %}
+{% include note.html content="during the off-season, the flow temperature for the cell circuit, with an outside temperature of 20°C, can be raised from 30 to 40°C. The confort in the building will be improved." %}

 At the end of 2016, a Davis vantage weather station was connected to the Sofrel, as the temperature sensors associated with the Sauter controllers seemed overly optimistic during intense cold spells.